 Click on the image below to go to Amazon and check the item’s availability and price.

 These lightweight collapsible canes are widely appreciated because they can be easily folded and are very convenient while traveling.
-A can be used both indoors and outdoors as well.
+A folding cane can be used both indoors and outdoors as well.

 These are also referred to as walking seat cane or folding seat cane, and as the name says, this cane serves a dual purpose of being a cane and a convenient seat in one.
 Click on the image below to go to Amazon and check the item’s availability and price.

-A is a used by blind or visually impaired people.
+A white cane is a walking aid used by blind or visually impaired people.
 Its white color help nearby people identify the person as being visually impaired.
 It allows the user to scan the surrounding area for orientation objects or obstacles.

 7 Benefits of a White Cane – Blind & Visually Impaired (Video)

 Some countries make a distinction between someone who is slightly visually impaired and someone who is completely blind.
-They would then require a completely blind person to use a and have people with low vision use a green .
+They would then require a completely blind person to use a white cane and have people with low vision use a green cane.